-It’s important that backseat riders wear their belts, too, not only for their own safety but for the front passengers.
-In a crash, unbelted rear passengers are five times more likely to cause fatal injuries to front-seat passengers even if the front passengers are buckled in, according to the Telegraph.
+While it is not required by law in many states, it’s important that backseat riders wear their belts, too — not only for their own safety but for the safety of front-seat passengers and the driver, as well.
+In a crash, an unbelted rear-seat passenger is five times more likely to cause fatal injuries to front-seat occupant even if the front occupants are buckled in and an airbag is deployed, according to the Telegraph.

-Even though seat belt use in the front seat has steadily grown over the years, lawmakers are concerned by the gap — and in some instances, decline — in seat belt use in the backseat.
+Even though seat belt use in the front seat has steadily grown over the years, USA Today is reporting that lawmakers are concerned by the gap — and in some instances, decline — in seat belt use in the backseat.
+In response, many states have enacted laws to encourage backseat passengers in vehicles to buckle up their seat belt just like they would in the front seat of the vehicle.

-In New Jersey, seat belt use among front-seat passengers grew to 94% this year, but only 27% of adult backseat passengers wore belts, 5 percentage points less than the year before, according to the National Highway Traffic Safety Administration.
-As a result, New Jersey added a secondary backseat seat belt law.
-Since 2007, Louisiana, Minnesota, Indiana, Kansas and Texas have passed similar laws.
+In New Jersey, seat belt use among front-seat passengers grew to 94 percent this year, but only 27 percent of adult backseat passengers wore belts, 5 percentage points less than the year before, according to the National Highway Traffic Safety Administration.
+As a result, the New Jersey Legislature added a secondary backseat seat belt law.
+Since 2007, Louisiana, Minnesota, Indiana, Kansas and Texas have passed similar laws requiring seat belts for passengers in the front seat and the backseat of motor vehicles.